 Send checks made out to The Denver Actors Fund to:

 Denver, CO 80211

 Ever thought about taking a more active role in The Denver Actors Fund?
 Click here for more information

 Friends, we at The Denver Actors Fund believe in building community while building funds.
 Most of our events are performative in nature so that you have a good time while helping a good cause.
 Here are some of the events that are currently being planned on our behalf.
 Visit denveractorsfund.org anytime for an updated list.

 MONDAY, SEPTEMBER 30: “Miscast,” which is presented each year by Robert Michael Sanders as a benefit for The Denver Actors Fund, is an opportunity for local performers to sing songs and act out scenes they would never … ever! … get cast to perform on any legit stage.
 Think gender-bending, race-bending and age-bending.
 Odd couples and mixed groups.
 Wrong is oh so right.
 “Miscast” has evolved over the years into one of the biggest nights of the year in the Colorado theatre community – and it is a really good show.
 “Miscast 2019” will be held Sept.
 30 at a new location: The Aurora Fox Arts Center.
-Tickets will go on sale in August.
-In the meantime … Save the Date!
+Tickets are available right now.

 VISIT OUR ONLINE MERCH STORE:

 Click here to see how you can buy DAF products such as T-shirts, key chains, puzzles and much more